skellis46/slipbox/improvisation and the threshold of the self.md

 3. Completed post-activity self-reporting questionnaires.
 3. Open conversation about the experiences.
 This means we had thirteen conversations in total, each around 40 minutes long.[^conversations]

 [^taking-turns]: For the second session on the same day the person who moved first in the morning witnessed first in the afternoon.
-We also ensured that whomever had danced first in the morning witnessed first the morning of the next day's work.
+We also ensured that whomever had danced first in the morning witnessed first the morning of the following day's work.

 [^conversations]: 1) 26 January 2024; 2) 1 Feb 2024 am; 3) 1 Feb 2024 pm; 4) 2 Feb 2024 am; 5) 2 Feb 2024 pm; 6) 8 Feb 2024 am; 7) 8 Feb 2024 pm; 8) 9 Feb 2024 am; 9) 9 Feb 2024 pm; 10) 14 Feb 2024 am; 11) 14 Feb 2024 pm; 12) 15 Feb 2024 am; 13) 15 Feb 2024 pm.